Treatment for psychosis

-A literature search was carried out using Ovid, Medline, Psych-info, Yahoo, Google, and author contact to discover what research has taken place to date.
+A literature search was carried out using Ovid, Medline, Psych-info, Yahoo, Google, and author contact to discover what research has occurred.

-This yielded evidence that acupuncture for psychosis is effective in the treatment of psychosis.
-Although most of the research is from China and is somewhat dated, a number of studies have also been conducted in the West with promising outcomes.
+This yielded evidence that acupuncture for psychosis is effective in treating psychosis.
+Although most of the research is from China and is somewhat dated, several studies have also been conducted in the West with promising outcomes.

 Hypnosis – one of the most effective treatments for psychosis.

-Hypnosis for psychosis is a form of natural treatment for psychosis that uses guided relaxation, intense concentration, and focused attention to achieve a heightened state of awareness that is sometimes called a trance.
-The person’s attention is so focused while in this state that anything going on around the person is temporarily blocked out or ignored.
+Hypnosis for psychosis is a form of natural treatment for psychosis that uses guided relaxation, intense concentration, and focused attention to achieve a heightened state of awareness, sometimes called a trance.
+The person’s attention is so focused in this state that anything going on around the person is temporarily blocked out or ignored.
 In this naturally occurring state, a person may focus their attention — with the help of a trained therapist — on specific thoughts or tasks.

 Hypnosis is usually considered an aid to psychotherapy (counseling or therapy) because the hypnotic state allows people to explore painful thoughts, feelings, and memories they might have hidden from their conscious minds.
 In addition, hypnosis enables people to perceive some things differently, such as blocking an awareness of pain.

-- Suggestion therapy: The hypnotic state makes the person able to respond to suggestions.
+- Suggestion therapy: The hypnotic state allows the person to respond to suggestions.
 Therefore, hypnotherapy can help some people change certain behaviors, such as stopping smoking or nail-biting.
-It can also help people change perceptions and sensations, and is particularly useful in treating pain.
+It can also help people change perceptions and sensations and is particularly useful in treating pain.

 - Psychoanalysis: This approach uses the relaxed state to explore a possible psychological root cause of a disorder or symptom, such as a traumatic past event that a person has hidden in their unconscious memory.
 Once the trauma is revealed, it can be addressed in psychotherapy.